How Much Do Vet Assistants Make? Average Vet Assistant Salary in 2025

-Vet assistants are the unsung heroes of the veterinary world.
-They work tirelessly to ensure the well-being of our furry friends.
+Veterinary assistants are an essential part of the veterinary world.
+They work tirelessly in the demanding field of animal medicine to ensure the well-being of our furry friends.
 Their roles include:

-- Providing hands-on care: Vet assistants assist with animal exams, treatments, and surgeries.
+- Providing hands-on care: Veterinary assistants assist with animal exams, treatments, and surgeries.

 - Nursing duties: They administer medications, dress wounds, and monitor patients post-surgery.